ogecko/alpaca-benro-polaris/docs/betatest.md

 * Vladimir Vyskocil (PCCGG) - for the MacOS testing and support for example, and Raspberry Pi maybe.
 ZWO ASI 585 MC
 * Spiderx01 (William Siers) (PCCG) - SurfacePC, Mini-PC
 * 5x5Stuido (John Harrison) (PCCGG) - Happy to beta test,, Pentax K1 - Nikon Z6 - android (Confirmed added to Github)
-* bakermanz (RBA) (PCCGG) - So if you need a Beta tester for Mac, please feel free to give me a shout.
+* bakermanz (Mark) (PCCGG) - So if you need a Beta tester for Mac, please feel free to give me a shout.
 Mac (using Codeweaver's Crossover)
 * Ladislav (Ladi Slav) (PCCGG) - I am happy to help with Beta testing on Mac OS.
 * saltyminty (Mingyang Wang) (PCCGG) -  I was wondering if I could join the alpaca beta testing?
 * hqureshi79 (Humayun Qureshi) (Kickstarter)- would love to join beta testing.